dreese/FastSocket/README.markdown

 Description
 ---------------

-A very fast, synchronous Objective-C wrapper around BSD sockets.
-Allows you to send and receive raw bytes over a socket very quickly.
+A fast, synchronous Objective-C wrapper around BSD sockets for iOS and OS X. Allows you to send and receive raw bytes over a socket very quickly.
 Includes methods for transferring files while optionally computing a checksum for verification.

 This is the class to use if fast network communication is what you need.
 An asynchronous API might be better if you want to do something else while your network